 Overall, I thought it was nice- and I like the idea of continuing to partner with local universities in host cities to hold our meetings on campuses.
 It was nice to have a lot of local students from Dillard who joined our sessions, and I liked the flexibility of the dining hall to come and go and eat as we pleased.
 For the most part, I thought it was easy to get in and out of campus and we got to park for free.
 And-we still got to enjoy the perks and benefits of being in a cool and fun city when we were done with our work for the day.
-But, speaking honestly, our meetings the past few years have started to raise some questions and concerns for me, and concerns that I think should be seriously considered as an organization.
-Without a doubt, the pandemic played a role in this, but our decline in membership and participation at the conference is noticeable.
-I forgot who the conversation was with, but someone mentioned that in the early 2000s, our membership was closer to 400; this figure has now dropped below 100.
-This drop has been apparent during the conference, as there are simply fewer members to engage with in sessions, in passing, or in the hotel bar.
-I have also noticed we have fewer graduate students.
-Obviously this drop is not great for us economically, but it also takes away from our ability to provide resources, networking, and mentorship for our younger scholars-the undergraduates, the graduate students, and even the newer faculty.
+Our last few meetings have seen a dip in attendance, which is not ideal.
+But, we are resilient, and MSSA is taking intentional steps to ensure its long term term sustainability.
+Most importantly, the Future Directions Ad hoc Committee developed a financial strategic plan.
+This detailed plan includes goals to improve the value associated with MSSA membership, stronger and more transparent communication, and data driven financial decisions.
+Between these and other goals, we aim to increase membership to become even stronger moving forward.
+It is our hope that this committee and strategic plan will improve our ability to provide resources, networking, and mentorship for our younger scholars-the undergraduates, the graduate students, and even newer faculty.
 I have benefitted so much from this organization, and I hope that we will be able to maintain our ability to continue to serve as a safe space for all students and scholars to thrive.
 From the Desk of the President THERESA DAVIDSON Hello MSSA!
 I am honored and excited to serve as President of MSSA this year.
 I am also honored to have served as President-Elect this past year.
 We had a fantastic conference at Dillard University in New Orleans.
 It was humbling and gratifying to "return to our roots" by, for the first time in many years, holding the conference at a university.
 Indeed, the MSSA's inaugural meeting was held in 1975 in Louisiana at what is now the University of Louisiana at Monroe.
 I believe the choice of location - an HBCU - helped to reaffirm and exemplify our commitment to diversity, inclusion, and social justice.
 Moreover, holding the conference on the Dillard campus facilitated student participation, highlighting our dedication to mentoring the next generation of sociologists.